danielbentes/BMAD-METHOD/bmad-agent/tasks/create-architecture.md

 ### Output Deliverables for Architecture Creation Phase

-- A comprehensive Architecture Document at `.bmad/current/specs/architecture.md`, structured according to the `architecture-tmpl` (which is all markdown) or an agreed-upon format, including all sections detailed above.
+- A comprehensive Architecture Document at `.bmad/current/specs/architecture.md`, structured according to the `(agent-root)/templates/architecture-tmpl.md` (which is all markdown) or an agreed-upon format, including all sections detailed above.
 - Clear Mermaid diagrams for architecture overview, data models, etc.
 - A list of new or refined technical user stories/tasks ready for backlog integration.
 - A summary of any identified changes (additions, updates, modifications) required for existing epics or user stories, or an explicit confirmation if no such changes are needed.